 When I first came across the term permaculture, it perfectly connected my lifelong ideals for abundance, deep ecology, and community resilience.

-Back then, I was occupied in a water resources engineering career path.
+I was a water resources engineer back when all these permaculture ideals tugged at my heart.
 I am blessed to be experienced in GIS mapping, drainage plans, erosion control, stormwater ponds, ditch designs, navigating regulations, and public presentations.
-Another outcome of this is I am a licensed professional engineer (P.Eng.).
-All this happened while permaculture ideals tugged at my heart.

-In 2011, after 'graduating' from my engineering career, I completed my Permaculture Design Certificate at the Finger Lakes Permaculture Institute.
+In 2011 I completed my Permaculture Design Certificate at the Finger Lakes Permaculture Institute.

 In 2014, the Garden of Eating is established as EDEN in SEASON's demonstration farm.
 The timeline continues on that page.